Browse Items (29 total)

 A black and white image.
 The centre of the picture consists of two groups of rows of different pots on the floor.
 Around the rows are lines of people, who are mostly in western style dress.
 The majority of the people appear to be men.
 A large…

-Illustrated map of Vancouver area with indigenous place names
+Illustrated map of Vancouver .png

 A map of the Vancouver and North Shore area, illustrated with animals and trees and a totem pole.
 The map, created by Englishwoman Jessiman who moved to Canada in 1928, appears to be hand-drawn with ink and pencil on paper and measures 56cm x 77cm.…